danmork/jsua-example/README.md

 # jsua-example
-How to use lynx-json/jsua to build an app.
+An example of how to use lynx-json/jsua to build an app.